sammy00/2016-learning-node/chapter02/README.md

 + two approaches to achieve asynchronous functionality
   - assign a thread to each time-consuming process
   - adopt an event-driven architecture
-    + events gets added into a queue, or event loop.
-Any dependent functionality registers an interest in this event with the application, and when the event is pulled from the event loop and processed, the dependent functionality is invoked, with any event-related data passed to it
+    + events gets added into a queue, or event loop
+    + any dependent functionality registers an interest in events with the application
+    + when the event is pulled from the event loop and processed, the dependent functionality is invoked, with any event-related data passed to it
     + used by JS and Node
-+ Node has its own event loop, used to help facilitate server-based functionality, primarily input/output (I/O), including
++ Node has its own event loop, used to facilitate server-based functionality, primarily input/output (I/O), including
   - file access
   - inspect information about processes
   - waiting for a web-based request from a user
-+ events are subscribed to using the `on()` function, which the HTTP server class inherits from the `EventEmitter` class (demo as èvents/example04.js`)
++ events are subscribed to using the `on()` function, which the HTTP server class inherits from the `EventEmitter` class (demo as `events/example04.js`)

 ### Creating an Asynchronous Callback Function
 + 4 key functionalities